Jayian1890/DHT_Hunter/docs/inprogress/phase3_summary_part1.md

    - Improved thread safety and reduced lock contention
    - More efficient memory usage due to consolidated data structures

+4. **Functionality Improvements**
+   - Added support for metadata acquisition through the DHT
+   - Simplified the interface for interacting with the DHT
+   - Improved error handling and logging

 ## Conclusion

 Phase 3.1 has successfully consolidated the DHT core components into a unified utility module, resulting in a more maintainable, efficient, and thread-safe implementation.
 The consolidated module provides a solid foundation for the remaining phases of the optimization project.

+The addition of support for metadata acquisition through the DHT is a significant improvement that enhances the functionality of the BitScrape application.
+By making the DHTNode constructor and key methods public, we've simplified the interface for interacting with the DHT and made it easier to extend the functionality in the future.

+The successful build of the application with the consolidated DHT core components confirms that the changes are working as expected.
+The next phases of the optimization project will build on this foundation to further improve the codebase.